UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ???- question "Read the material(10 min)"
     we now read the material down till exercises

-Why do we suggest that Obeject Oriented design is still relevant.
+Why do we suggest that Object Oriented design is still relevant.
-Ivar Jacobson one of the Inventors of the UML language and the opject oriented software enginering method OOSE states
+Ivar Jacobson one of the Inventors of the UML language and the object oriented software engineering method OOSE states

 "People regard their environment in terms of objects"